How To Seal Terracotta – Step By Step

 2. The Modern, Synthetic Approach

 While possibly not offering quite the same depth of colour as oil and wax (it should be pointed out that not everyone likes that artificially darkened colour anyway) is much simpler and far easier to maintain.
-Again there are several propriety products available but one of our favourites is Seal & Finish Low Sheen.
-Seal & Finish Low Sheen is a safe and easy to use, water-based product.
-Actually it is two products in one, a sealer and also a low-sheen polish, this saves both time and money.
-Several coats of Sealer & Finish low sheen can be applied to the tile, depending on its porosity and the degree of sheen you are after.
+Again there are several propriety products available.
+Water-based, acrylic type coatings sealers are safe and relatively easy to use, offering both a surface seal and a degree of shine or gloss in one operation.
+This saves both time and money.
+Typically several coats of this type of product can be applied to the tile, depending on its porosity and the degree of sheen you are after.
 After grouting another coat may be applied.
 And that is it, job done.
 As it is a surface coating, just like wax it will of course wear, but it is more resilient and will not dull quite so quickly.
 With proper care, using neutral cleaners it can actually last for up to 3 years, but typically will not require any topping up before 12 months (this is dependent on many things of course).
 When it does start to dull down, there is no need to strip; instead a fresh coat can be applied right over what is already there.

-If a very glossy finish is required, like a highly buffed wax, then adding a coat or two of Floor Shine & Hardener will add that high-gloss look.
-In addition to this, it also acts as a sacrificial layer, protecting and prolonging the life of the sealer beneath.
-Floor shine & Hardener can be re-applied as often as required, again without first needing to strip previous coats.
+If a very glossy finish is required, like a highly buffed wax, then adding a coat or two of a sacrificial acrylic polish on top of your coating sealer will add that high-gloss look.
+In addition to this, as it is also a sacrificial layer, it helps to protect and prolonging the life of the sealer beneath.

 I recently bought a property which has had terracotta tiles laid on the patio area.
 They have not been treated and I would like to paint them with masonary paint.
 Is this feasible?